-Mr. Kelly is Chair of Sanford Heisler Sharp’s Criminal/Sexual Violence Practice Group.
+Steve Kelly is a Partner at Sanford Heisler Sharp and Co-Chair of the Firm’s Criminal/Sexual Violence Practice Group.
 He represents plaintiffs, especially those from traditionally marginalized groups, who seek justice as victims of violence.

 David Sanford, Steven Kelly, Deborah Marcuse and the Sanford Heisler Sharp team are worthy advocates for anyone needing help in navigating the path to justice.
 Alexander Prout, Managing Director, Head of Asia Pacific at Deutsche Asset Management